Skip to Content

 6. Purchasing and Financial Transactions

-It is the responsibility of the Texas State’s Procurement & Strategic Sourcing office, in coordination with the ORIC, to develop and implement procedures to screen vendors as appropriate for compliance with export control laws and regulations.
+It is the responsibility of the Procurement & Strategic Sourcing Office, in coordination with the RIC, to develop and implement procedures to screen vendors as appropriate for compliance with export control laws and regulations.

 7. International Travel